 The program called Safina, the word for ‘ark of safety’ in Swahili, began in 1995.
-Missionary directors Scott and Deanna Compton, staff and volunteers presently serve the 915 sponsored children who live in 18 different clusters throughout Tanzania.
+Led by director Herman David, staff and volunteers presently serve the 915 sponsored children who live in 18 different clusters throughout Tanzania.

-In December 2015, the Comptons will hand over the leadership of the program to Herman David, who is presently serving as director-elect.
-We rejoice that the program will be overseen by a Tanzanian leader, and Children of Promise expresses deep appreciation to the former directors and missionares – Don and Caroline Armstrong, Rick and Jeri Kemmer, Ben and Kelli Shular, Ron and Carol Baker, and, of course, Scott and Deanna Compton.
+We rejoice that the program is overseen by a Tanzanian leader, and Children of Promise expresses deep appreciation to the former directors and missionaries – Don and Caroline Armstrong, Rick and Jeri Kemmer, Ben and Kelli Shular, Ron and Carol Baker, and, of course, Scott and Deanna Compton.
 Their work and leadership have resulted in our largest program and dramatic, positive change in the lives of thousands of children since 1995.
 God bless you all.